SebastianMusic/nvimFigletWrapper/README.md

 ### Demo
 ![Demo](./trimmed.gif)

+### Dependencies
+The following plugin uses `figlet` and requires that you have it install, you can install it with the following command on arch linux `sudo pacman -S figlet`

 ### Install and Example config
 If you are using lazy as your plugin manager you can simply use the provided snippet below to install and configure the plugin